AstaRem/readme-generator/README.md

 ## Description

 Every project on Github requires quality README file.
 I have created this Node.js application to generate README file from user input.
 This way user can get completed README file in seconds and no sections will be forgotten.

+App runs in terminal.

 ## Languages/libraries/technologies used
 - Javascript